ms-iot/content/IBoughtAGalileo.md

 * [apply-BootMedia.cmd](http://go.microsoft.com/fwlink/?LinkID=403151)

 # Intel Galileo Firmware Update
-Intel has released Firmware verion 1.0.2 which needs to be applied to your board before running Microsoft Windows.
+Intel has released Firmware version 1.0.2 which needs to be applied to your board before running Microsoft Windows.

-Please follow the Firmware update instructions using the [Intel's Getting Started Guide](https://communities.intel.com/docs/DOC-22796){:target="_blank"}.
+Please follow the [Intel's Getting Started Guide](https://communities.intel.com/docs/DOC-22796){:target="_blank"}.
 Once you've followed the firmware update instructions, you do not need to continue following the Getting Started guide as the instructions do not apply to Microsoft Windows running on the Intel Galileo board.

 NOTE:
 : When extracting the Intel Galileo package, please extract into the root of your drive.

-## Write Windows to the miniSD card
+## Write Windows to the microSD card
-First, format the miniSD card with the Fat32 filesystem.
-If you need help formatting the memory card, check out this [wikihow article](http://www.wikihow.com/Format-an-SD-Card){:target="_blank"}.
+* Format the microSD card with the Fat32 file system.
 * Open an Administrative command prompt:
   * Open the Start screen
   * type `cmd`